MetaboNet: The Largest Publicly Available Consolidated Dataset for Type 1 Diabetes Management: Methods

 Table \ref{tab:1} provides an overview of the datasets included in MetaboNet 2026.
-Public data are primarily drawn from the Loop Observational Study, whereas DUA-governed datasets are largely sourced from OpenAPS Commons and T1DEXI.
-Dataset sizes vary across sources, and, as indicated in Table 1, some data are freely accessible, whereas others require formal DUA.
-In particular, MetaboNet has an established partnership and formal approval from JAEB to integrate and utilize their data.
-Consequently, these datasets can be processed, consolidated, and redistributed within MetaboNet in full compliance with their licensing terms.
-If redistribution rights are not held, we provide a processing script that allows researchers to locally convert DUA-governed datasets to the MetaboNet-compatible format in an open-source code repository \cite{ReplicahealthNDMetaboNetGitHub}.
+Under \textit{Availability}, datasets included in the public subset are marked in green.
+Some of these are distributed under the permissive license Creative Commons Attribution 4.0 International.
+In addition to these publicly licensed datasets, MetaboNet has established a partnership and obtained formal approval from JAEB to integrate and utilize their data.
+Consequently, these datasets can be processed, consolidated, and redistributed within MetaboNet in compliance with their licensing terms.